2020 Houston Astros season: American League Division Series

 José Urquidy started Game 3 for Houston, while the A's started Jesús Luzardo.
 A's second baseman Tommy La Stella got the scoring started with a solo home run in the first inning.
-The Astros responded with a solo home run from José Altuve and a Correa RBI groundout to take the lead in the bottom of the first.
+The Astros responded with a solo home run from Jose Altuve and a Correa RBI groundout to take the lead in the bottom of the first.
 The A's responded again with a solo home run from left fielder Mark Canha to tie the game at two.
 The A's took the lead in the fourth inning on a Matt Olson solo home run..
 The A's would pushed the lead to two with a Marcus Semien solo shot in the fifth.
 However, Houston tied it in the bottom of the fifth inning with an Aledmys Díaz two-run home run.
 The Astros retook the lead later in the inning with a Michael Brantley RBI single, an Alex Bregman RBI double, and a Kyle Tucker RBI single.
 Trailing 7–4, the A's tied it in the top of the seventh on a Chad Pinder three-run home run.
 The A's added two more runs in the eighth inning to cap the scoring.
 A's closer Liam Hendriks pitched three scoreless innings to save the A's season and send the series to a Game 4.